RetroDECK/ES-DE/THEMES-DEV.md

     - Secondary color; what this means depends on the text list.
 For example, for game lists, it is the color of a folder.
 * `fontPath` - type: PATH
 * `fontSize` - type: FLOAT
-* `alignment` - type: STRING
+* `horizontalAlignment` - type: STRING
-    - Valid values are `left`, `center`, or `right`.
-Controls alignment on the X axis.
+    - Controls alignment on the X axis.
+    - Valid values are `left`, `center` or `right`
+    - Default is `left`
 * `horizontalMargin` - type: FLOAT
     - Horizontal offset for text from the alignment point.
-If `alignment` is "left", offsets the text to the right.
-If `alignment` is "right", offsets text to the left.
-No effect if `alignment` is "center".
+If `horizontalAlignment` is "left", offsets the text to the right.
+If `horizontalAlignment` is "right", offsets text to the left.
+No effect if `horizontalAlignment` is "center".
 Given as a percentage of the element's parent's width (same unit as `size`'s X value).
 * `letterCase` - type: STRING
     - Valid values are `none`, `uppercase`, `lowercase` or `capitalize`
     - Default is `none` (original letter case is retained)